digirati-co-uk/digital-preservation-docs/rfcs/005-access-control.md

 ### Questions

+* _"the acquisition of the access token is an external concern"_ - this is the biggest unknown, it assumes that their Identity Provider is able to issue tokens to known _services_ as well as known _people_.
+Is this a safe assumption?
 * According to [MSDN](https://learn.microsoft.com/en-us/azure/active-directory-b2c/tokens-overview#claims) the `"sub"` claim from AzureAD is _"By default....populated with the object ID of the user in the directory."_.
 The example given (`884408e1-2918-4cz0-b12d-3aa027d7563b`) does not immediately identify the user, something like `dlip/frodo` or `dlip/goobi` would be more descriptive.
 Is it possible to configure AzureAD to return something more meaningful as `"sub"`, or do we need something else - and custom claim or some sort of lookup service?
 * What would the process be for creating 'users', both human and machine, in AzureAD?
 * Would we want to use some semblance of Fedora's built in [Web Access Control](https://wiki.lyrasis.org/display/FEDORA6x/Web+Access+Control)?
 This could make the interactions with S-API more complex so I think it's best to keep it all in S-API.
 If we wanted to implement something like this, we would need multiple 'FedoraAdmins' as these are the credentials presented to Fedora.
+Ideally we do not need to do this as it could make interactions unnecessarily complex.
 * Will we require any 'anonymous' access to the UI?
 * How will automated tests authenticate with identity provider for testing UI, is there restrictions requiring MFA?